Prem95/realtime-face-anti-spoofing/README.md

 <h2>Please star this repo if it is useful for you!:star2: </h2>
 <br/><br/>

+## Changelog
+All notable changes to this project will be documented in this file.
+The format is based on Keep a Changelog, and this project adheres to Semantic Versioning.

+## [1.1] - 10/09/2021

+### Added

+- Added realtime bluriness detector based on OpenCV

+## [1.0] - 03/09/2021

+### Added

+- First commit with Face Detector, updated README
+- Fixed minor issues with models not loading

 ## Why Build This? :thinking:
 Face anti-spoofing systems has lately attracted increasing attention due to its important role in securing face recognition systems from fraudulent attacks.
 This project aims to provide a starting point in recognising real and fake faces based on a model that is trained with publicly available dataset